batfish/pybatfish/README.md

 You can then begin analyzing your own networks by modifying the examples and pointing them at your data.

-Complete information on pybatfish APIs is [here](https://pybatfish.readthedocs.io/en/latest/).
+Complete documentation of pybatfish APIs is [here](https://pybatfish.readthedocs.io/en/latest/).